Şehzade Ali Vasib: Early life

-Vâsib was born on 13 October 1903 in Çırağan Palace, one year before their ordeal in the Çırağan came to an end in 1904.
+Vâsib was born on 13 October 1903 in Çırağan Palace, one year before his parents' enforced residence at the palace came to an end in 1904.
 His father was Ahmed Nihad, only son of Şehzade Mehmed Selaheddin and Naziknaz Hanm.
 His mother was Safiru Hanım.
 Ali Vasib was very attached to Şayan Kadın, his paternal great grandfather's third consort, who chose to stay at Çırağa Palace even after Murad's death.
 Vasib called her "third grandmother" and often went to see her.

 Vasib was educated at the Galatasaray High School and Harbiye in Istanbul.
 He attained the rank of Lieutenant in the Ottoman army infantry.
 He achieved the "Collar of the Hanedan-ı-Ali-Osman" and the "Mecidi Nişan", 1st Class.

 Marriage

-On 30 November 1931, Vâsib married his half second cousin once removed Mukbile Sultan at the Ruhl Hotel in Nice, France, the only daughter of Şehzade Ömer Hilmi.
+On 30 November 1931, Vâsib married his half second cousin once removed Mukbile Sultan, the only daughter of Şehzade Ömer Hilmi, at the Ruhl Hotel in Nice, France.
 Mukbile was the granddaughter of Sultan Mehmed V (half-brother of Sultan Murad V, great-grandfather of Vasib).
 The couple had one son, Şehzade Osman Selaheddin Vâsib Osmanoğlu, born on 7 July 1940), a chartered accountant.
 He married Athena Joy Christoforides; they have three sons and one daughter and grandchildren.

 Exile

 After the formation of the Republic of Turkey in 1923 and the abolition of the Ottoman Sultanate and the Caliphate in the following year, Vasib and other members of his family were forced into exile.
 They left Istanbul from Sirkeci railway station.
 Vasib lived in Budapest for a few months, before settling in Nice, France.
-Other family members moved to the South of France and to Italy, including Vahideddin, (Mehmed VI) who went to San Remo; and Abdulmecid, (Vasib's cousin and the last Caliph) to Nice, after a short time in Switzerland.
+Other family members moved to the South of France and to Italy, including Vahideddin, (Mehmed VI) who went to San Remo; and Abdulmecid II, (Vasib's cousin and the last Caliph) to Nice, after a short time in Switzerland.